intelligent-machine-learning/dlrover/docs/tutorial/pytorch_training.md

 /data/mnist_png/training/8/7101.png,8
 ```

-Then, we can develop a dataset to support elastic training
+Then, we create a dataset to support elastic training
 using the Text file.

 ```python